What is CrossFit?

 - An excessive level of intensity during each exercise in the workout

-- Muscle fatigue leading to a lack of joint congruency
+- Muscle fatigue leads to a lack of joint congruency

 - And excessive mobility demands on the shoulder joint.